vladyslav-tmf/it-company-task-manager/README.md

 A **Django-powered web application** designed to simplify task management processes in IT companies.

+## Live Demo

+The application is deployed and available at: [https://it-company-task-manager-fdy0.onrender.com](https://it-company-task-manager-fdy0.onrender.com)

+You can test the application using these demo credentials:
+- **Login:** admin
+- **Password:** 1111

 ## Features

 * **Task Management:** Create, edit, delete, and prioritize tasks through an intuitive web interface